phidatahq/phidata/README.md

 Phidata is a framework for building AI Assistants that achieve tasks by letting LLMs call functions and take actions.

-This is a powerful paradigm that allows LLMs to solve complex problems by intelligently choosing a course of action -- similar to how a human would solve the problem.
+This is a powerful paradigm that allows LLMs to solve complex problems by intelligently choosing a course of action -- similar to how a human would solve a problem.

 For example, to answer questions from a database, an Assistant might call a function to see which tables are available, then describe those tables to learn their structure and finally, run a query to get the answer.